 1944~47: Maria Valtorta reportedly received visions and dictations regarding the life of Jesus, which were recorded into notebooks.
 These eventually became known in english as “The Poem of the Man-God”.
 [1]

-[1] Maria Valtorta wrote over ten-thousand hand-written pages in three years, averaging about sixty-four pages per week (an additional five thousand pages were written and composed into other books and meditations until 1954, including an autobiography--out of obedience to her confessor's request).
-According to M. Pisani, her writings were done with a "single stroke of the pen, without correction, revision, or review—often without even understanding what she had written".
+[1] Maria Valtorta wrote over ten-thousand hand-written pages in three years, averaging about sixty-four pages per week (an additional five thousand pages were written and composed into other books and meditations until 1954, including an autobiography.
+All of her writings were done in obedience to her confessor's request.
+We note this final point because Church norms require obedience as a necessary condition for authenticity.
+Historically, a disobedient visionary almost guarantees falsity.).

 1946: Archbishop Alfonso Carinci, Secretary of the Congregation of the Sacred Rites, reviewed the manuscripts and stated; "There is nothing therein which is contrary to the Gospel.
 Rather, this work, a good complement to the Gospel, contributes towards a better understanding of its meaning" 1

-[2] Ordinarily, apparitions are reviewed by the local bishop (ordinary) or the Holy Office (today known as the Congregation for the Doctrine of the Faith).
-It is not known why the Vatican officials channeled Fr.
+[2b] It is not known why the Vatican officials channeled Fr.
 Berti directly to the pope.
-However, the pope, having universal jurisdiction over the whole Church, was well within his authority to review the typescripts himself.
+Ordinarily, all apparitions must be reviewed by the local ordinary first, then if necessary, the Holy Office (today known as the Congregation for the Doctrine of the Faith).
+However, the pope, having universal jurisdiction over the whole Church, was well within his authority to review the typescripts himself, if he so chooses.

-1947~48: Pope Pius XII reviewed the writings over the course of a year, 4 and in February of 1948, agreed to a special audience with Fr.
+1947~48: Pope Pius XII reviewed the writings over the course of a year (or, at least had them in his posession), 4 and in February of 1948, agreed to a special audience with Fr.
 Berti and two other priests.
-5 According to the three eye witnesses—who gave signed testimony to the event [3]—the Holy Father gave the following verbal Imprimatur [4]; "Publish this work as is; he who reads will understand.
+5 According to the three eye witnesses—who gave signed testimony to the event [3]—the Holy Father gave the following verbal permission [4]; "Publish this work as is; he who reads will understand.
 One hears talk of so many visions and revelations.
 I do not say that all are true; but some of them could be true."
 [5] Father Berti then asked if the inscriptions: "Visions" and "Dictations" should be removed from the Poem before publishing it.
-The pope respond that nothing should be removed.
+The pope responded that nothing should be removed.

-[4] Imprimatur is Latin for "let it be printed".
-Webster dictionary defines it as “a license to print or publish”.
+[4] Permission to print is known as an Imprimatur, Latin for "let it be printed".
+It is “a license to print or publish”.

 194?: Archbishop Montini (soon to be Pope Paul VI), reads one volume of The Poem, and orders the complete type-written work to be added to his seminary library in Milan.
 [7]

 1949: The Holy Office, under Cardinal Alfredo Ottaviani (then Pro-Prefect) summoned Fr.
 Berti through two commissioners, Msgr.
 Pepe and Fr.
 Berruti, who ordered that he turn over all manuscripts and typescripts of the work.
 [8] Msgr.
-Pepe, who read the judgment, added; "Here they will remain as in a tomb".
-This effectively discouraged any further efforts towards publication.
+Pepe, who read the judgment, added; "Here they will remain as in a tomb" (This effectively discouraged any further efforts towards publication).
+Fr.
+Berti handed over the typescripts in his posession, but kept the original manuscripts.
+[9]

 [8] There is reasonable evidence to suggest that the Holy Office's sudden reprimand was triggered by the Vatican officials channeling Fr.
-Berti directly to the pope rather than through the Holy Office (in other words, it was caused by external events--beyond Maria Valtorta's control--rather than the writings themselves).
+Berti directly to the pope rather than through the Holy Office (in other words, it may have been caused by external events--beyond Maria Valtorta's control--rather than the writings themselves).
 The strongest evidence of this fact is the explanation of the condemnation of 1959, which placed the Poem on the Index of Forbidden books [see 1959].
-This letter demonstrates its own non-conformity to the Church’s criterion for judging alleged apparitions (not even an investigation into the life visionary was conducted at the time—a necessary prerequisite for determining authenticity), 7 and conveys a sense of flippant emotion rather than sober analysis.
+Surprisingly, this letter becomes its own worst critic, demonstrating its own non-conformity to the Church’s criterion for judging alleged apparitions (not even an investigation into the life visionary was conducted at the time—a necessary prerequisite for determining authenticity), 7 and does not convey a sense sober analysis, but rather, evokes the opposite impression.

 1952: Rev. Bea (future Cardinal), spiritual director to Pope Pius XXII states; "I have read in typed manuscripts many of the books written by Maria Valtorta [...]
 As far as exegesis is concerned, I did not find any errors in the parts which I examined."
 8